 4. Iron Man 3 (2013)

 PTSD has even made it into the Marvel Universe.
-Robert Downey Jr. portrays Iron Man, AKA billionaire Tony Stark, who’s suffering from flashbacks and panic attacks after defending Earth from an alien invasion.
+Robert Downey Jr. portrays Iron Man, aka billionaire Tony Stark, who is suffering from flashbacks and panic attacks after defending Earth from an alien invasion.

-Stark isolates himself by putting more time into developing stronger Iron Man suits.
+Stark isolates himself by putting more time into developing stronger and more powerful Iron Man suits.

-His emotional and physical withdrawal creates problems with his girlfriend, Pepper Potts, played by Gwenyth Paltrow, and to make matters even worse, he must now find and hunt down a terrorist known as The Mandarin.
+His emotional and physical withdrawal creates problems with his girlfriend, Pepper Potts, played by Gwenyth Paltrow.
+To make matters even worse, he must now find and hunt down a terrorist known as The Mandarin.

 5. A Private War (2018)

-Based on a true story, this film follows Marie Colvin, a celebrated war correspondent that’s been diagnosed with PTSD.
+Based on a true story, A Private War follows Marie Colvin, a celebrated war correspondent that has been diagnosed with PTSD.